Purpose-driven environmental sustainability

 At Trainline, environmental sustainability is fundamental to our purpose.
 Through our technology and data, we make rail travel easier, empowering people to make travel choices that are better for the environment.

-Rail offers travellers a greener alternative to flying or driving, creating 86% less CO2 emissions than air travel and 70% less CO2 emissions compared with car travel, per passenger.
+Rail offers travellers a greener alternative to flying or driving, creating 87% less CO2 emissions than air travel and up to 67% less CO2 emissions compared with car travel, per passenger.
 It can move millions of people quickly and cleanly, for leisure or business, across countries and continents.

 We believe we have a key role to play in supporting the rail industry, businesses, and governments in meeting their emissions targets.